How to add a form to blog using Google Docs

 Embed Form

-The code to embed the form on a blog or website is generated by Google Docs.
-When the form is complete, go to the More Actions menu and select Embed.
+The code to embed the form on a blog or website is generated by Google Drive.
+When the form is complete, open the File menu and select Embed.

 Copy the iframe code provided.